 Improvisation with the Spoken Word #3: Live with David Budbill, poet

 In this program Michael Arnowitt plays piano improvisations to the delightful poetry of David Budbill, whom Booklist Magazine called “one of the most readable American poets ever.”
 Budbill, a native of Cleveland who has lived in Vermont for almost 45 years, was praised by the Sunday New York Times Book Review for his “good humor and gusto,” traits that are magnified when he reads live with music.

 A huge jazz fan himself, David Budbill is a veteran of combining poetry with music, having collaborated on numerous occasions with the great avant-garde bassist William Parker, whom the Village Voice called “the most consistently brilliant free jazz bassist of all time.”

-David Budbill’s deep love of jazz, and his many years of experience both listening to jazz and collaborating in performance with jazz musicians, make him an ideal partner for Michael Arnowitt’s imaginative word-painting improvisations as the duo explore themes of spring, birds, mountain and city life in this thoroughly enjoyable evening.
+David Budbill’s deep love of jazz, and his many years of experience both listening to jazz and collaborating in performance with jazz musicians, make him an ideal partner for Michael Arnowitt’s imaginative word-painting improvisations as the duo explore themes of the seasons, birds, mountain and city life in this thoroughly enjoyable evening.